 The example code block above demonstrates that the specific HTML Document is not able to load a cross-origin resource without the “crossorigin” attribute.
 To learn more about the Cross-Origin-Embedder-Policy, read the related guide.

-- “Same-origin-allow-popups” is a directive for the HTTP Security response header Cross-Origin-Opener-Policy header to referencing the newly opened tabs.
+- “Same-origin-allow-popups” is a directive for the HTTP Security response header Cross-Origin-Opener-Policy header to reference the newly opened tabs.

-- “Same-origin” is a directive for the security-related HTTP Header Cross-Origin-Opener-Policy to keep only the same origin documents within the same browsing context.
+- “Same-origin” is a directive for the security-related HTTP Header Cross-Origin-Opener-Policy to keep only the same original documents within the same browsing context.

 Example usage of the security response header Cross-Origin-Opener-Policy is below.

-What is the main relation between the security response headers and a web browser?
+What is the main relationship between security response headers and a web browser?

-The main relation between the security response headers and a web browser is that the web browser will receive the response headers from the web server of the website that the request has been made to.
-In this context, a web browser is used to take and process the response headers.
-The security response headers are to protect the web browser users.
-If the web browsers are not secure, the web users can be exploited via cybersecurity issues.
-Secondly, the web security response headers are connected to the web browsers in terms of checking and auditing the security-related response headers.
+The main relation between the security response headers and a web browser is that the web browser will receive the response headers from the web server of the website that the request has been made.
+In this context, a web browser is used to take and process response headers.
+The security response headers are to protect web browser users.
+If web browsers are not secure, web users can be exploited via cybersecurity issues.
+Secondly, the web security response headers are connected to the web browsers regarding checking and auditing the security-related response headers.

 If a user checks the response headers from the web browser, it can be useful to understand the stance of a website in terms of security.
 If a web developer audits the response headers related to the security, the programmer can improve the website security further.

-What is the main relation between the security response headers and a web server?
+What is the main relationship between the security response headers and a web server?